focsiseta/CGEngineVD/README.md

 Rotation manager

-Moving Camera
+Moving Camera : Done

-Lighting: flat illumination model, phong reflection model with phong shading
+Lighting: flat illumination model and phong reflection model with phong shading are done

+Dynamic creation and assembly of shaders

 Textures

-Meshes: to do an obj file parser
+Meshes: They work, we just need to convert them in JSON

-Keyboard input: to do
+Keyboard input: Done

+Mouse Input

 # Execute